lightningrodlabs/rea-playspace/README.md

 This template gives you only what you need to get up and running with a new project that uses electron and holochain!

+## Set Up after Clone

+Global find and replace:

+`ElectronHolochainTemplate`: replace with the actual name you wish to see appear in users desktop launcher icons: e.g. "Acorn"

 ## Developers

 ### Run Locally and Develop on your Computer